seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part20-Architecture-of-Trust.md

 This is why security is one of the deepest and most difficult disciplines in software engineering.

----
+***

 # Up Next

-In **Part 21**, we'll implement comments, likes, and user-generated content while learning:
+In **Part 21**, we’ll implement comments, likes, and user-generated content while learning:

-* mutations and state transitions,
+- mutations and state transitions,
-* optimistic updates,
+- optimistic updates,
-* consistency models,
+- consistency models,
-* transactions,
+- transactions,
-* event-driven architecture,
+- event-driven architecture,

-* and why software systems are fundamentally machines for transforming state over time.
+and why software systems are fundamentally machines for transforming state over time.